yaroslavyaroslav/OmniFocus-MCP/README.md

 A Model Context Protocol (MCP) server that integrates with OmniFocus to enable Claude (or other models) to interact with your tasks and projects.

 ## Status
 > ⚠️ **Warning**: This is a work in progress.
-It is not yet ready for serious use.

 ### Roadmap to v1.0

 - ✅ Added Tool for dumping the omnifocus database into model context.
 - ✅ Add a tool for adding projects to omnifocus.
 - ✅ Add a tool for removing tasks or projects
-- Add a tool for editing any of the task or project fields (including marking as complete)
+- ✅ Add a tool for editing any of the task or project fields (including marking as complete)
 - Explore the posibiility of interacting with custom perspectives
 - Write documentation and examples

 ## Quick Start

 ## Overview